What is articular cartilage?

 (surfaces of a bone that come in contact with other bones).
 It allows for the smooth

-interaction between two bones in a joint.
+interaction between two bones in joints such as the knee.

 How does articular cartilage get injured?